jeremytammik/tbc/a/1907_reflect_transform.md

 Therefore, they had filled half the site with pile caps and mirrored them for completion (perfectly acceptable).
 An important lesson from this is that the flip state of the symmetrical object was a hidden feature with subtle implications (when identifying parametric relationships).

-Many thanks to Richard for the helpful explanation and chilling example!
+Many thanks to Richard for this very helpful explanation!

 ####<a name="3"></a> Transient Elements Hack